-If you've recently caught the kayaking bug, you'll want to know what equipment and accessories you'll need so you can get out on the water and send it.
-In our article, we explore the various gear you need out of necessity and personal preference.
+If you've recently caught the kayaking bug, you'll want to know what equipment and accessories you need to get out on the water and send it.
+In our article, we explore the various gear you will need for your kayak to have the best adventures possible.

 What Essential Equipment Do I Need For Kayaking?

 Once you've got your kayak, the next step is to stock up on your safety kit.
 Some accessories are purely for comfort, whereas others are bare essentials you'll need out on the water.
 We have provided the top eight accessories you need to complete your kayak kit.

 A kayak paddle is an essential piece of equipment when kayaking.
 A kayak paddle is a short pole with a broad blade at one or both ends of the paddle.
 The paddle is used to propel and steer the kayak while you are out on the water.

 When picking out your paddle, consider your height.
 The taller you are, the longer you'll need it to be.